Opinion | The media never held Trump responsible for a mass atrocity

 Furthermore, soft-peddling the direct consequence of Trump’s pandemic denial gives cover to Republican politicians and pundits who still defend his presidency and even back his reelection.
 The question for them is: “How are tax cuts or Supreme Court justices worth the loss of hundreds of thousands of lives?”
 That is a question that should haunt them forever.

 We talk about presidential blunders that lead to unnecessary wars, holding them politically and morally account for massive loss of life.
 Yet in peacetime, we do not apply that same exacting judgment to Trump.
 You would think the death of thousands upon thousands of Americans would top every story and be addressed in every interview with an administration figure and fellow Republicans.
-The failure to hold Trump accountable for one of the worst civilian mass death in U.S. history stands among the greatest failures of American media.
+The failure to hold Trump accountable for one of the worst instances of civilian mass deaths in U.S. history stands among the greatest failures of American media.

 Read more: